15 Best Ways to Save on Car Insurance for Teens

-Teen Car Insurance Costs
+Young Driver Car Insurance Costs

 According to Nationwide, in many cases, teens on learner’s permits are covered on a parent’s auto insurance policy.
 But they also say that it is important to talk to your insurer and not assume your teen is covered.

 When a teen becomes a licensed driver, they need to be added to an existing policy or get their own car insurance.
 Adding a teen girl can raise insurance rates by 50%, while teen boys can increase rates by 100% according to the Insurance Information Institute.

-Teenagers who have their own policies can pay $2,000 – $3,000 or more annually for auto insurance.
+New drivers who have their own policies can pay $2,000 – $3,000 or more annually for auto insurance.

 That’s why it’s so important to look at anything you can do to save money on vehicle insurance for your teen.

-Including Teens In the Discussion
+Including Them In the Discussion